 It may be partly a communist concept but I saw the same traffic behavior also in Colombia, in south America and they are not communist there.
 So, this behavior is more related to third world countries than to communism.
 The message that is sent to society is this : I am a vehicle and I am stronger, so you better move out of the way.
 This is the law of the jungle, no protection for the weak.

 I must admit, Vietnam management of traffic has some advantages :

 - The traffic flows.
-There are almost no traffic jams in Saigon.
+There are almost no traffic jams.
 (Why should there be ? cars almost never stop).

 - Even as a pedestrian, it’s faster.
 You don’t have to wait for the green light before crossing.

 - As a pedestrian, You never feel safe when you cross a street.

 You cannot be relaxed even when walking on the sidewalk because there are motorbikes riding also on sidewalks.

 - You cannot listen to music with headphones while walking in the city because you need to be alert to dangerous situations, like a motorbike just behind you.

 - You almost don’t see in Saigon : elderly people, kids, blind people.
 Difficult to imagine them crossing a street, safely.

 - There is a huge number of motorcycles on the streets (because they have an easy and good life), and so the pollution in the city is elevated and some people need to wear masks.